-40. Though this GN does not provide a definitive recommendation for how to classify CAWLM in national and international macroeconomic accounts, the drafting team recommends that countries begin collecting the necessary data to measure the transactions and stocks of these assets and to compile related statistics.
-The set of volunteer countries/entities should preferably include (a) countries with significant mining activity related to Bitcoins and other crypto assets (e.g., Georgia, Iran, Kazakhstan, Malaysia, Malta, Canada, and the US);43 (b) countries with many crypto exchanges/wallet providers (e.g., US, UK, and Singapore); (c) countries that are intensive users of crypto assets (e.g., Nigeria, Philippines, El Salvador, Argentina, South Africa, Thailand, Turkey, and Vietnam); and (d) large enterprises that accept bitcoin or other crypto assets as payment.
+- 47. The arguments and recommendations made in this GN are based on the drafting team's current understanding of the creation and use of the most common CAWLM at the time of writing.
+However, the crypto asset landscape is rapidly changing, which means any argument or recommendation made in this GN may become out of date. - 48.
+Regardless of the agreement/decision on classifying CAWLM in the short term, statistical experts and compilers should continue monitoring any significant developments in the crypto space that may necessitate changing of the recommendations going forward.
+In that regard, new types of crypto assets may continue to emerge and characteristics of existing ones may change over time.
+This may require updates of any guidance that will be taken at this stage. - 49.
+Though this GN does not provide a definitive recommendation for how to classify CAWLM in national and international macroeconomic accounts, the drafting team recommends that countries begin collecting the necessary data to measure the transactions and stocks of these assets and to compile related statistics.
+The set of volunteer countries/entities should preferably include (a) countries with significant mining activity related to Bitcoins and other crypto assets (e.g., Georgia, Iran, Kazakhstan, Malaysia, Malta, Canada, and the US);57 (b) countries with many crypto exchanges/wallet providers (e.g., US, UK, and Singapore); (c) countries that are intensive users of crypto assets (e.g., Nigeria, Philippines, El Salvador, Argentina, South Africa, Thailand, Turkey, and Vietnam); and (d) large enterprises that accept bitcoin or other crypto assets as payment.
 Information about the acceptance by large enterprises is particularly important to assess the use of CAWLM as a medium of exchange.
 Moreover, the drafting team agrees that a testing phase will provide information about the practical challenges of measuring CAWLM in general, and will provide more insight on how specific macroeconomic aggregates are affected under each recording option discussed in the GN.

-43 Based on estimates of these countries' global bitcoin hashrate shares in August 2021 by the Digital Assets Programme at the Cambridge Centre for Alternative Finance, an independent research institute based at The University of Cambridge, Judge Business School (https://ccaf.io/cbeci/mining_map).
+57 Based on estimates of these countries' global bitcoin hashrate shares in August 2021 by the Digital Assets Programme at the Cambridge Centre for Alternative Finance, an independent research institute based at The University of Cambridge, Judge Business School (https://ccaf.io/cbeci/mining_map).

-- 41. The three approaches discussed in the GN require about the same information to compile accurate and detailed statistics.
+- 50. The three approaches discussed in the GN require about the same information to compile accurate and detailed statistics.
 Testing countries should collect data on CAWLM ownership and transactions from households, corporations, government, and non-profit entities.
-Please see Annex VI for recommendations on the data items required and the entities to target in data collection efforts, as well as a sample questionnaire for CAWLM mining entities. - 42.
+Please see Annex VI for recommendations on the data items required and the entities to target in data collection efforts, as well as a sample questionnaire for CAWLM mining entities. - 51.
 The drafting team also recommends that countries share through international organizations crypto assets' data that they collect.
 This data exchange will help resolve asymmetries that are expected to arise, due to the decentralized nature of the CAWLM economy, and fill in missing information.